-through the loss of the mitochondrial membrane potential $(\Delta\psi m; \text{ ref.
-34})$ , and combination with other apoptosis inducers, such as radiation (15), cisplatin (16), or even with a novel proapoptotic gene PNAS-4 (35), greatly promoted apoptosis in tumor cells.
+Unbalanced proliferation and inhibition of apoptosis in cancerous cells is believed to be one major mechanism for cancer progression.
+Apoptosis induction is associated with the anticancer activity of many chemoprevention agents.
+Honokiol was reported to be able to induce apoptosis through the loss of the mitochondrial membrane potential (Ψ m) (34), and combination with other apoptosis inducers, such as radiation (15), cisplatin (16), or even with a novel pro-apoptotic gene PNAS-4 (35), greatly promoted apoptosis in tumor cells.
 In this study, we further confirmed by apoptosis effector cleaved caspase-3 staining that honokiol was able to induce apoptosis in lung SCCs as well, which in turn would minimize aberrant cell proliferation and tumor promotion process.

 Mitochondria have been attractive targets for cancer prevention due to its essential roles in maintaining the biosynthetic and energetic capacities of cancer cells, and are the primary sites of apoptosis.
 There has been growing interest in the recent years in exploring new approaches to interfering with or modulating mitochondrial function (e.g., respiration) as a means to kill cancer cells (20).
-By measuring the oxygen consumption in the intact cell in real time, herein, we show that honokiol directly targets mitochondria, rapidly and persistently inhibiting mitochondrial respiration, and disrupting mitochondrial function by decreasing ATP generation as well as reducing the reserved respiratory capacity.
+By measuring the oxygen consumption in the intact cell in real-time, herein we show that honokiol directly targets mitochondria, rapidly and persistently inhibiting mitochondrial respiration, and disrupting mitochondrial function by decreasing ATP generation as well as reducing the reserved respiratory capacity.
 Decreased ATP levels in both NSCLC cell lines triggered by honokiol treatment also led to elevated intracellular AMP/ATP ratio, and activation of the AMPK energy sensor signaling, which as the result may inhibit energy-consuming biosynthetic pathways (fatty acid and cholesterol syntheses), and finally attenuate tumor growth.
-Similar with honokiol, another well-known PPARy agonist, pioglitazone, was also found to decrease mitochondrial respiratory chain via direct binding to mitochondrial submit unit I (36).
-This may explain why both agents could increase the uptake of glucose, as once mitochondrial respiration is decreased, glycolysis pathway will compensate.
-However, compared with pioglitazone, honokiol does not have its side effect of adipogenic, which makes honokiol an ideal preventive agent for lung cancer.
+Similar with honokiol, another well-known PPAR γ agonist pioglitazone, was also found to decrease mitochondrial respiratory chain via direct binding to mitochondrial submit unit I (36).
+This may explains why both agents could increase the uptake of glucose, as once mitochondrial respiration is decreased, glycolysis pathway will compensate.
+However, compare to pioglitazone, honokiol doesn't have its side effect of adipogenic, which makes honokiol an ideal preventive agent for lung cancer.

-ROS is the byproduct generated during normal mitochondrial respiration; however, it is significantly increased when the electron transport chain is inhibited or ATP generation is halted in mitochondria.
-Honokiol has been reported to induce cellular ROS generation in human hepatocellular carcinoma cells (30) and human prostate cancer cells (37); however, the exact mechanism of honokioltriggered generation of ROS and/or changes in cellular redox status is not well understood.
-In the current study, through the use of the newly developed probe, roGFP, here we are able, for the first time, to show that treatment of cells with honokiol induces rapid changes in redox status of mitochondria, therefore suggesting that a mitochondrion could be the potential source of intracellular ROS generated by the treatment of cells with honokiol.
+ROS is the byproduct generated during normal mitochondrial respiration, however, is significantly increased when the electron transport chain is inhibited, or ATP generation is halted in mitochondria.
+Honokiol has been shown to induce cellular ROS generation in human hepatocellular carcinoma cells (30) and human prostate cancer cells (37), however, the exact mechanism of honokiol-triggered generation of ROS is not well understood.
+In the current study, through the use of the newly developed ROS probe, roGFP, here we are able, for the first time, to show that treatment of cells with honokiol induces rapid ROS accumulation in mitochondria, therefore, suggesting that a mitochondrion could be the potential source of intracellular ROS generated by the treatment of cells with honokiol.
 The constitutive intracellular redox environment dictates a cell's response to an agent that alters this environment (38).
-Transformed cells in the promotion stage of tumorigenesis have been proposed to exhibit an enhanced ROS production, which would ultimately succumb these cells to apoptosis due to an uncontrollable production of ROS.
+Transformed cells in the promotion stage of tumorigenesis have an enhanced ROS production, which would ultimately succumb these cells to apoptosis due to an uncontrollable production of reactive oxygen species.
 In contrast, normal cells most likely acquire resistance to transformation via adaption; therefore, the same pro-oxidative agent may stimulate cytoprotection in normal cells (38).